Plain language: 21st century

 PLAIN provided guidance to federal executive agencies when President Barack Obama signed the Plain Writing Act of 2010, which required federal executive agencies to put all new and revised covered documents into plain language.
 The Act's sponsor, U.S. Representative Bruce Braley, noted upon its passage that "The writing of documents in the standard vernacular English language will bolster and increase the accountability of government within America and will continue to more effectively save time and money in this country."

 Plain language is also gaining traction in U.S. courts and legal aid agencies.
 California was the first state to adopt plain language court forms and instructions, for which it received the 2003 Burton Award for Outstanding Reform.
 A 2006 comparative study of plain language court forms concluded that "plain language court forms and instructions are better understood, easier to use, and more economical".

 The European Union provides standards for making information easy to read and understand.
 The rules are comparable to the rules for plain language.
-Based in Germany there is a dictionary for plain language called Hurraki.
+Based in Germany is a dictionary for plain language called Hurraki.
 In France, a 2002 decision by the Constitutional Council recognized a constitutional goal of ensuring the "clarity and intelligibility" of French law.
 In 2013 the Israeli Knesset passed service accessibility regulations which mandated the use of simple language and/or language simplification (Hebrew = פישוט לשוני), which were subsequently codified in 2015 for implementation.

 ISO has formed a Working Group within Technical Committee ISO/TC 37 to develop plain language standards and guidelines.
 Their work began officially towards the end of 2019.
 It has published standard ISO 24495-1 in 2023.